pocco81/dap-buddy.nvim/README.md

 	Demo
 </p><hr>

 # TL;DR

 <div style="text-align: justify">
 	DAPInstall.nvim is a NeoVim plugin written in Lua that extends nvim-dap's functionality for managing various debuggers.
-Everything from installation, configuration, setup, etc... can all be done using DAPInstall.nvim.
-To get started, install it with your favorite plugin manager and then install the debuggers you'd like to use using the :DIInstall <debugger_name> command and configure it using a loop provided in the Doc.
+Everything from installation, configuration, setup, etc... can be done using DAPInstall.nvim.
+To get started, install it with your favorite plugin manager and then install the debuggers you'd like to use using the ':DIInstall <debugger>' command and [optionally] use its default config.
 </div>